FOSSClass/AbantOS-Elive/EliveGuide.md

 * Begin by restarting your computer by clicking the restart option with the mouse or by simply pressing the power button.

-* Right when the computer begins to boot up and you hear the booting sound, (before the the logo appears) immediately press and hold the Option (⌥) key, until the Startup Manager appears.
+* Right when the computer begins to boot up and a sound is heard, (usually before the the logo appears) immediately press and hold the Option (⌥) key, until the Startup Manager appears.

 Startup Manager will scan and list connected drives and volumes that can be booted from.